EvgeniyJeka/Creditto/README.md

 Matching criteria used by the system is defined by the operator (see matching logic list below) - by default the bid with the lowest interest rate is selected when the fifth bid is received on the given offer.

+#2 Models description:

+1. Offer:
+    owner_id: the ID of the borrowing customer in the system.
+Only authorized customers can place offers (T.B.D)
+    sum: loan sum in USD
+    duration: loan duration
+    offered_interest: the max interest rate the borrower is willing to offer
+    status: current loan status (see statuses list below)
+    matching_bid: the ID of the bid that was matched with given offer, 'NULL' by default

+System components:

+1. Kafka queue manager, topics:
+ a.
+Offers
+ b.
+Bids
+ c.
+Matches

+2. MySQL DB, database name: "creditto", tables:
+ a. offers
+ b. bids
+ c. matches

+3. Gateway : API exposed to end customers.
+Responsible for verifying received data (against DB).
+ Parses data sent in requests and produces Kafka messages to the relevant topics basing on extracted data.